As any parent knows, children say and do some pretty baffling stuff.

-Take note of any behavioral oddities or issues you’ve witnessed and be prepared to discuss them with your doctor.
+Take note of any behavioral oddities or issues you’ve witnessed, and be prepared to discuss them with your child’s pediatrician or mental health clinician.
 While a certain trait might not be tied directly to a disorder, it’s important to note regardless.

 “Behavior that is not normal tends to put a child in harm’s way,” says Dr. Wiznitzer.
 For example, a child who is developing normally will be very active.
-But a child who may have ADHD or other disorders that affect impulse control will also be active—so much so that he or she may run into the street or out of the house at night.
+But children who may have ADHD or other disorders that affect impulse control will also be active—so much so that they may run out of the house or into the street at night.

 Dr. Wiznitzer also notes that children who are among the youngest in their class may be misdiagnosed with ADHD or other behavioral issues because they are simply less mature than their classmates.

 Another clue that your child may be experiencing a psychiatric disorder: Normal parenting techniques don’t work.
 For example, if you want to discipline a child for bad behavior, time-out is often an effective strategy to help them cool off.
 That doesn’t work for kids with ADHD, who feel compelled to move around and won’t calm down if forced to be still.

 Managing ADHD and other mental health issues should be a team effort.

 Too many parents think the burden of care is theirs alone.
 Parents should get connected with a mental health clinician, such as a psychologist or psychiatrist, who knows about ADHD in children.